youyegit/xlsx2csv/README.md

 Fell free to use the script.

-If the script help you , fell free to give it a star.
+If the script helps you , fell free to give it a star.